Proxy Modes

 mitmdump --mode dns

-This mode will listen for incoming DNS queries and use the resolve capabilities of your operation system to return an answer.
+This mode will listen for incoming DNS queries and use the resolve capabilities of your operating system to return an answer.
+For A/AAAA queries you can opt to ignore the system’s hosts file using the dns_use_hosts_file option.
+Custom name servers for lookups can be specified using the dns_name_servers option.
 By default port 53 will be used.
 To specify a different port, say 5353, use --mode dns@5353.